HackSoftware/Loki/README.md

 ### Setting Up Your Users

--   To create an **superuser account**, use this command:
+To create an **superuser account**, use this command:

     $ python manage.py createsuperuser

--
 ### Tests

 #### Running tests

-After you have installed all of the requirements, you can run the tests with:
+Before running the tests, you need to install the right requirements for them:

+    $ pip install -r requirements/test.txt

+In order to run the tests, choose whichever command you prefer:

     $ python manage.py test

+    $ py.test

 Linting & pep8